jhenline/WeeklyCETLEmail/README.md

 This Python script generates and sends the CETL (Center for Effective Teaching and Learning) weekly email, which is distributed every Monday morning at 6:00 AM.
 The script uses the Eventbrite API to retrieve the events for the upcoming week and SendGrid for email delivery.

-## Authors

-### Henry Acevedo
-Henry Acevedo is the original author of this script.
-His work laid the foundation for automating the CETL weekly email process, integrating with the Eventbrite API, and ensuring that the script could reliably fetch and format event information.

 ## Features

 - **Eventbrite Integration**: Automatically fetches events from Eventbrite.